fieldtrip/website/workshop/natmeg2014/dipolefitting.md

 - After creating meshes with the triangulated description of the outer brain, skull and skin compartment with **[ft_prepare_mesh](/reference/ft_prepare_mesh)**, we create a volume conduction model using **[ft_prepare_headmodel](/reference/ft_prepare_headmodel)**;
 - We preprocess the MEG and EEG data using **[ft_definetrial](/reference/ft_definetrial)** and **[ft_preprocessing](/reference/ft_preprocessing)** and compute the average over trials using **[ft_timelockanalysis](/reference/ft_timelockanalysis)**.
 - Using **[ft_dipolefitting](/reference/ft_dipolefitting)** we will fit dipole models to the averaged data for each condition and to the difference between the conditions.
-- Throughout this tutorial, we will use the [high-level plotting](/tutorial/plotting) functions to look at the data, and some [lower-level plotting](/development/module/plotting) functions to make detailled visualizations.
+- Throughout this tutorial, we will use the [high-level plotting](/tutorial/plotting) functions to look at the data, and some [lower-level plotting](/development/module/plotting) functions to make detailed visualizations.

 ### Read and visualise the anatomical data